|

 could never replicate the ferocity and tempo of the original film

-recording sessions.
-Although the Bond LP's
+Although the James Bond

 are now for the most part greatly expanded from their original release,